jbemmel/srl-self-organizing/README.md

 * eBGP peering using /31 IPv4 link addresses, iBGP uses /127 IPv6 link addresses (TODO link-local with BGP unnumbered)
 * Spine side uses dynamic neighbors, such that the spines only need to known a subnet prefix for leaves
 * Routing policy to only import/export loopback IPs
-* Global AS set to EVPN AS to make auto-assigned route targets work; this requires global-as-prepend=false
+* Global AS set to unique leaf AS, allows for simple loop detection but EVPN auto route-targets don't work

 ## EVPN overlay
 The [SR Linux EVPN User guide](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16831AAAATQZZA01_V1_SR%20Linux%20R21.3%20EVPN-VXLAN%20User%20Guide.pdf) describes how to setup EVPN overlay services.
 The agent auto-configures spines to be iBGP route reflectors for EVPN, and illustrates how VLAN interfaces can automatically be added based on (for example) Kubernetes container startup events.